Masao-Taketani/AI-Scientist-with-Local-LLMs/README.md

 which the original repo does not.
 It is especially good if you or your organization has enough GPUs for you to use.
 Some of possible advantages are as follows.

-- Don't need to send your data to the closed LLMs.
+- Don't need to send your data to cloud LLMs.
-- Once you download a model, you don't need to use the internet to process.
+- Once you download a model, you don't need to access the internet to utilize LLMs.
-- Can flexibly finetune a LLM model if you want to.
+- Can flexibly and locally finetune a LLM model if you want to.
-- Don't need to spend money on a pay-as-you-go APIs, which is ambiguous and hard to estimate the total costs that you need to pay.
-Besides, even if you decide to utilize one of the closed LLMs later on, using local LLMs first can give you an approximation of the costs before using the closed LLMs, such as how many tokens a LLM would produce in order to solve your problem.
+- Don't need to spend money on pay-as-you-go APIs, which are ambiguous and hard to estimate the total costs that you need to pay.
+Besides, even if you decide to utilize one of the cloud LLMs later on, using local LLMs first can give you an approximation of the costs before using the cloud ones, such as how many tokens a LLM would produce in order to solve your problem.
 - It is also good if you would like to investigate and experiment what kind of outcomes you can expect when you feed your data for internal investigation purposes.

 ## Environment Setup